Beatings, evictions reveal ugly side of China's local debt pile

 Her 74-year-old mother, she says, has been abducted nearly a dozen times and held illegally for almost a year in a campaign to silence the family’s demands for proper compensation.

-Land seizures rank as among the biggest causes of social tension in China, spotlighting an ugly side of the urbanization drive that has raised it to the world’s second-biggest economy.
+Land seizures rank as among the biggest causes of social tension in China, spotlighting an ugly side of the urbanisation drive that has raised it to the world’s second-biggest economy.

 Amnesty International said in a report last year that land grabs have increased as the economy slows and local governments have sought cash to pay off debt, though other experts dispute the finding.
 There is no official data on land grabs.